Genesis: Evolving Attack Strategies for LLM Web Agent Red-Teaming: Experiments

 \subsection{Ablation Study}

-To dissect the contribution of each component within our framework, we conduct a series of ablation experiments.
-We systematically remove or alter core modules and functionalities in Genesis to evaluate their impact on the overall ASR.
-The results are presented in Table \ref{tab:ablation}.
+We systematically remove core modules and functionalities in Genesis to evaluate their impact on the overall ASR.
+The results are presented in Table \ref{tab:ablation}. “w/o Refinement” disables the Attacker's ability to generate Python functions to refine initial injection strings. “w/o Strategist” removes the Strategist module and the associated strategy library. “w/o Scorer” operates without the Scorer, meaning strategies are stored without performance scores.
+Consequently, there is no crossover or mutation, and retrieved strategies are added directly to the Attacker's prompt.
+In “w/o Scorer + Trace”, we also remove the Scorer but compensate by storing the web agent’s full response trace in the strategy library for use in the Attacker’s few-shot prompts.
+“Text Only” and “Code Only” restrict the Strategist to representing strategies as either natural language descriptions or executable code, respectively.

 The performance drop across all variants compared to the full Genesis framework validates our design choices and demonstrates that each component plays an integral role in the framework's effectiveness.
 Removing either the crossover or mutation mechanism also degrades performance, confirming that both components of our genetic algorithm are beneficial for evolving attack strategies.

 The most significant performance degradation is observed in the variant without Strategist, which removes the core evolutionary loop and the strategy library.
 This outcome underscores our central hypothesis: the ability to autonomously discover, summarize, and reuse attack strategies is the primary driver of Genesis's superior performance.
 Without this learning mechanism, the attacker's capability is severely diminished.
 Furthermore, removing the Scorer also leads to a notable decrease in effectiveness, highlighting the importance of a clear feedback signal.
 An unevaluated library of strategies is far less useful, as the Attacker cannot distinguish between successful and failed tactics from past attempts.